Vaibhav-12521/LeetCode-Solutions/README.md

 ---

-## 📌 How to Use
+## 🧾 How to Use

 1. Browse through the table above.
-2. Click on any problem name to view the original problem statement.
+2. Click on the problem name to open it on **LeetCode**.
-3. Click on **Click Here** under the Solution column to open the respective folder.
+3. Click on **Click Here** to open the corresponding solution file in this repo.

 ---